kilpkonn/msc-thesis/main.typ

 == Term search for autocompletion
-In addition to filling holes, term search can be used to give user "smarter" autocompletion suggestions as they are typing.
+In addition to filling holes, term search can be used to give users "smarter" autocompletion suggestions as they are typing.
 The general idea is the same as for filling holes.
 We start by attempting to infer the expected type at the cursor.
-If we manage to infer the type then we run the term search in order to get the suggestions which we can then show to the user.
+If we manage to infer the type, then we run the term search in order to get the suggestions, which we can then show to the user.

 The main difference between using term search for autocompletion and using it to fill holes is that we have decided to disable borrow checking when generating suggestions for autocompletion.
-This means that not all the suggestions are valid programs and may need some modifications by user.
+This means that not all the suggestions are valid programs and may need some modifications by the user.

-The rationale for it comes from both technical limitations of the tool and different expectations from the user.
+The rationale for it comes from both the technical limitations of the tool and different expectations from the user.
-The main technical limitation is that borrow checking happens in the MIR layer of abstraction and `rust-analyzer` (nor `rustc`) does not support lowering partial (user is still typing) programs to MIR.
+The main technical limitation is that borrow checking happens in the MIR layer of abstraction, and `rust-analyzer` (nor `rustc`) does not support lowering partial (the user is still typing) programs to MIR.
 This means that borrow checking is not really possible without big modifications to the algorithm.
-That however is out of scope of this thesis.
+That, however, is out of the scope of this thesis.

-In addition to technical limitations, there is also some motivation from user perspective for the tool to give also suggestions that do not borrow check.
+In addition to technical limitations, there is also some motivation from a user perspective for the tool to give suggestions that do not borrow check.
 It is very common that the programmer has to restructure the program to satisfy the borrow checker @usability-of-ownership.
-The simplest case for it is to either move some lines around in function or to add ```rust .clone()``` to avoid moving the value.
+The simplest case for it is to either move some lines around in the function or to add ```rust .clone()``` to avoid moving the value.
-For example consider @rust-autocompletion with the cursor at "```rust |```":
+For example, consider @rust-autocompletion with the cursor at "```rust |```":
 #figure(
 sourcecode(highlighted: (10,))[```rs
 /// A function that takes an argument by value